Introductory activities

 Plot

-Zoom out for ‘big picture’ thinking by dividing the class in half, and have each group of students decide on the top 10 plot elements of Jasper Jones.
-Organise the two groups to share their plot elements.
-What is similar in the lists?
+Zoom out to explore ‘big picture’ thinking by dividing the class in half.
+Have each group decide on the top 10 plot elements in Jasper Jones.
+Invite the two groups to share their lists.
+What is similar?
 What is different?

 Character

-The main characters in Jasper Jones are: Jasper Jones, Charlie Bucktin, Jeffrey Lu, Eliza Wishart and Mad Jack Lionel.
-Discuss with students the concept of stereotypes and have them consider the ways in which the characters represent different elements of small town Corrigan.
-Consider the nature of point of view – the other characters in the novel are characterised through the eyes of Charlie via first-person narrative voice.
+The main characters in Jasper Jones are Jasper Jones, Charlie Bucktin, Jeffrey Lu, Eliza Wishart, and Mad Jack Lionel.
+Consider how these and other characters in the novel speak to different elements of small-town Corrigan.
+Also consider the nature of point of view: the characters are seen through Charlie’s eyes and portrayed via his first-person narrative voice.

 Themes

-There are various themes (big ideas) within the novel that are appropriate to the Australian Gothic and bildungsroman or coming-of-age genres.
-Students are to select a few of the listed themes below and map them according to plot, character and context throughout the novel.
-In their discussion and consideration of these, students should seek to identify relevant examples and also seek to explain what the significance of this example is.
-Themes in Jasper Jones include:
+There are various themes (big ideas) in Jasper Jones that are relevant to the Australian Gothic and bildungsroman genres.
+Students could select a few from the list below and map them according to the novel’s plot, character, and context.
+In their discussion and consideration of these, students should seek to identify relevant examples and explain their significance.

 • appearances and perceptions